Updated: Mar 31

 Pitika Ntuli, Child on a Swaying Crescent Moon , 88 x 94 x 38 cm (https://themelrosegallery.artfundi.com/exhibitions/azibuyele-emasisweni-return-to-the-source)

-There are no words for the wonders one witnesses on the trail to thwasa.
-Curiouser still is how each revelation relates to time, rendering inter-generational rhetoric paramount for a young sangoma.
-Bekuyinhlnhla yami ke when Thembinkosi Goniwe invited me to join a panel on 80-year-old artist, academic, poet and sangoma Pitika Ntuli’s recent exhibition Azibuyele Emasisweni at the Melrose Gallery.
+Recently, curator and art historian Thembinkosi Goniwe invited me to join a panel discussion on 80-year-old artist, academic, poet, and sangoma Pitika Ntuli’s recent exhibition Azibuyele Emasisweni at the Melrose Gallery.
 The discussion was held on Zoom due to the pandemic, and boasted Athi Joja, Hlonipha Mokoena, Ruzy Rusike, the artist himself, and was moderated by Goniwe.

 Like anything regarding South African art, the panel presented its fair share of intriguing paradoxes.
 Even as I prepared my notes I dealt with the dizzying dialectic of just the title alone.
 Azibuyele Emasisweni as a term appears nested in the nostalgic nuances of a bygone era.
 In babu Ntuli’s own words it denotes a ‘return to the source’, which he goes on to signify as isisu.
-For a generation that lived through the everyday atrocities of apartheid, this going back and this source - this womb, are uncomplicated.
-A picture is painted of a people for whom survival is dependent on different desires.
-A return to what we knew, or where we might have once felt safe.
+For a generation that lived through the everyday atrocities of apartheid, this going back and this source - this womb, is uncomplicated.
+They yearn simply for a return to what they once knew, or where they might have once felt safe.

 The triumph of this exhibition is that it explicitly does what it says on the box.
 The divination ritual seems to have overcome the limitations of art world mumbo jumbo.
 While it began in the inaccessible clutches of the Melrose Gallery, it collided with this particular ‘season of anomie’ moving the exhibition online for the National Arts Festival.
-Thirty three individuals including Sibongile Khumalo, Yvonne Chaka Chaka, Nduduzo Makhathini and Simphiwe Dana were invited to engage with the bone sculptures, producing tributary works which one might have once called a future.
-While the elder remains committed to his pre colonial aspirations, one wonders whether the return to the source could take us kwenye inhlobo yesisu - the motherboard perhaps.
+Thirty-three individuals including Sibongile Khumalo, Yvonne Chaka Chaka, Nduduzo Makhathini, and Simphiwe Dana were invited to engage with the bone sculptures, producing tributary works that one might have once called a future.

-Bab’ Ntuli tells a transfixing story of the time he spent in detention as a political prisoner during the apartheid era, in Swaziland.
-How when he was given soap he would sculpt it with his little fingernail, or squeeze the bread he got into his own art object.
+Bab’ Ntuli tells a transfixing story of the time he spent in detention as a political prisoner during the apartheid era, Eswatini.
+When he was given soap he would sculpt it with his little fingernail, or squeeze the bread he got into his own art object.
 This age-old process of making things out of nothing is the network through which African time travels.
-Out of nowhere, the student moments of 1976 reached into the future befuna ukufunda ngolimi lwebele and the born-frees responded with their own student movements of 2015/16 attempting to undo certain histories which were seemingly set in stone.

-In a country where crisis is a calamitous constant, we must be cognisant of the sinister sides of current technologies.
-Without positioning ourselves outside of the scope of the inevitable passage of time, we have to ponder pertinent ways to approach what Achille Mbembe calls ‘times of acceleration’.
+The confounding notion of African Time seems like a generative mode through which to explore African ontology.
+Without positioning ourselves outside of the scope of the inevitable passage of time, we must ponder pertinent ways to approach what Achille Mbembe calls ‘times of acceleration’.
 African time can help us do the ethical work of moving towards the internet of things and beings.

-The elder Ntuli who has once described himself as the ‘owner of the drumsticks’ is laying the foundation for future flows with this exhibition.
-The onus then is on us to literally beat the system.
-To give breath to the source which has always been within us.
-By virtue of us having wombs, we are carrying the continent’s time and we cannot, nor should we want to skip a beat.
+The elder Ntuli is laying the foundation for future flows with this exhibition.
+The onus then is on us to give breath to the source which has always been within us.
+We are the ones carrying the continent’s time and we cannot, nor should we want to skip a beat.
 We are here now, yet now has already ceased to exist.
 Soon we too may be ineffectually imploring future generations to return to what we once knew.
 Given this probability, we should be ensuring that now is something sound.